Olive Oil vs. Extra Virgin Olive Oil

 Cold-Pressed Olive Oil

 This oil comes under unrefined olive oil and is highly regarded for its extraction method, which ensures that the oil retains its natural flavors and beneficial compounds.
+As the highest quality olive oil, extra-virgin olive oil is pure and untreated, making it superior for culinary uses.
 Following are its key characteristics:

 Cold-pressed olive oil is made using a hydraulic press that extracts the oil from olives at a low temperature, typically below 27°C (80°F).
 This gentle process helps preserve the oil’s flavor and nutritional content.